Carole Davis

-Carole Raphaelle Davis (born 17 February 1958) is an English actress, model, singer-songwriter, and writer.
+Carole Raphaelle Davis is an English-American actress, model, singer, and writer.

 Career

 Acting

 In 1978, Davis posed for Playboy.
 In 1980, she posed for Penthouse magazine under the name Tamara Kapitas, becoming Penthouse Pet of the Month in January 1980 and a runner-up for Pet of the Year in 1981.

 As an actress, Davis' first feature film was in James Cameron's horror film Piranha II: The Spawning (1982).
 Later in the 1980s, she appeared in the comedy film The Flamingo Kid (1984).
 Her best known film role came as Roxie Shield, the vengeful ex-girlfriend in Mannequin (1987), a film that was widely panned by critics but later became a cult classic.
 She later also appeared in films such as the comedy The Shrimp on the Barbie (1990), the comedy If Looks Could Kill (1991), and The Rapture (1991).

-She has made guest appearances on television series such as The A-Team, Star Trek: Voyager, Sex and the City, Angel and more recently in 2 Broke Girls, and Madam Secretary.
+She has made guest appearances on television series such as The A-Team, Star Trek: Voyager, Sex and the City, Angel and more recently in 2 Broke Girls and Madam Secretary.